48 hours in Melbourne

 Catch Melbourne as it awakens as you float high in a hot air balloon.
 The following gourmet breakfast ensures you're raring to race into sports mad Melbourne.
 Enjoy a morning with Melbourne Sports Tours, visiting revered sites like Flemington Racecourse and the hallowed turf of the Melbourne Cricket Ground.

 If food and wine are more to your taste, come down to land and throw yourself into Melbourne's laneways, chasing the aroma of freshly-extracted coffee and gastronomic goodness to hidden cafés and restaurants.
-Feast on Thai treats at Chin Chin or live it up with the ladies who lunch at Pei Modern.
-Admire colourful street art and duck into small but perfectly galleries and workshops to while away the afternoon.
+Feast on Thai treats at Chin Chin or elegant, seasonal dishes in the loft-inspired surrounds of Cumulus Inc. Admire colourful street art and duck into small but beautifully curated galleries and workshops to while away the afternoon.

 Watch night fall with a cocktail high above buzzing Federation Square at Transit Lounge.
 Continue onto dinner downstairs at the acclaimed Taxi Kitchen.
 Return to Transit for jazz band boogies, or dip a toe into Melbourne's hyped bar scene.